demisto/content/Packs/RecordedFuture/Integrations/RecordedFutureLists/RecordedFutureLists_description.md

 * Add entity to list action
   * Add entities to lists using Recorded Future entity ids, or base your addition on freetext name and relevant entity type
 * Remove entities from list action
-  * Remove entities from lists using Recorded Future entity IDs, or base your addition on freetext name and relevant entity type
+  * Remove entities from lists using Recorded Future entity IDs, or base your addition on freetext name and relevant entity type.
 * Fetch entities from lists
   * Fetch all entities of any number of given lists.
 Use search command to find unique list IDs.